Dysomma goslinei

 Dysomma goslinei is an eel in the family Synaphobranchidae (cutthroat eels).
-It was described by Catherine H. Robins and Charles Richard Robins in 1976.
+It was described by Catherine H. Robins and C. Richard Robins in 1976.
 It is a tropical, marine eel which is known from the Indo-Pacific.
 Males can reach a maximum total length of 19.7 centimetres.

 Named in honor of the authors’ colleague, ichthyologist William A. Gosline (1915-2002) of the University of Michigan.